 The history of Belovezhskaya Pushcha, the oldest reserve in Europe, dates back to times far behind us.
-The area was mentioned for the first time as a primeval forest in the Ipatievskaya Chronicles, published in 983 (Kochanovsky & Korochkina, 1976).
+For the first time, the area was mentioned as a primeval forest in the Ipatievskaya Chronicles, published in 983 (Kochanovsky & Korochkina, 1976).
 The Kievskiie Chronicles indicate that the territory of the present-day Pushcha was at that time populated by a tribe called the Yatviagi.
 Their main occupation was hunting and fishing.
-In the XIIth century Vladimir Monomakh resided in the Pushcha for longer periods and in 1276 Prince Vladimir Volynsky built a fortified town called Kamenetz.
-From the late XIIIth until the early years of the XVth century the Great Lithuanian Principality of Troiden, Keistup and Jagiello ruled the Pushcha.
-In the year 1386 the governments of Lithuania and Poland united and thus the Belovezhskaya Pushcha became under supervision of Poland.
+In the XIIth century, Vladimir Monomakh resided in Pushcha for longer periods and in 1276 Prince Vladimir Volynsky built a fortified town called Kamenetz.
+From the late XIIIth until the early years of the XVth century, the Great Lithuanian Principality of Troiden, Keistup and Jagiello ruled the Pushcha.
+In the year 1386, the governments of Lithuania and Poland united and thus Belovezhskaya Pushcha became under supervision of Poland.
 Shortly after this change strict rules for the protection of wild animals were declared by the ruling Polish kings Sigizmund I, Stefan Batori and August III, the successors of Jagiello.
 These kings turned the Forest into a place for sumptuous hunting activities.
 So far the forest did not yield any revenues, but in the middle of the XVIth century 4 iron-smelting factories were constructed within the Forest area.
 It was the time that King Sigizmund August ruled the area.
 In the factories pitch was being extracted, tar was distilled, charcoal was scorched and attempts were made to float timber as well.

-In 1795 the Belovezhskaya Pushcha became part of the Russian territory.
-Its surface was equal to120 thousand dessiatine (the old Russian area index close to 1 hectare) in those days.
-The Russian Empress Catherine II paid very little attention to the destiny of the unique forest and she has granted a big part of the forest for her retinues subjugated these lands (Earl Rumyantzev, Fieldmarshal Michael Kutuzov, Colonel Drenyakin etc.).
+In 1795, Belovezhskaya Pushcha became part of the Russian territory.
+Its surface was equal to 120 thousand dessiatine (the old Russian area index close to 1 hectare) in those days.
+The Russian Empress Catherine II paid very little attention to the destiny of the unique forest and she has granted a big part of the forest for her retinues subjugated these lands (Earl Rumyantzev, Fieldmarshal Michael Kutuzov, Colonel Drenyakin, etc.).
 The year 1881 brought one of the most dramatic fires in the history of the Forest.
 Parts of the forests kept burning from May until October as a result of an extremely long and severe period of drought.
-The first notable survey and inventory of the forest was carried out in the in the years 1842 - 1847, which lead to the subdivision of the forest into a network of separate compartments and exploitation roads.
-A second inventory was conducted in 1861 - 1862.
-From these years date the first reliable and complete sources on the natural resources of Belovezhskaya Pushcha
+The first notable survey and inventory of the forest was carried out in the years 1842 to 1847, which lead to the subdivision of the forest into a network of separate compartments and exploitation roads.
+A second inventory was conducted in 1861 and 1862.
+From these years date the first reliable and complete sources on the natural resources of Belovezhskaya Pushcha.

 The First World War caused serious casualties for wildlife.
-By the year 1919 European lowland bison became extinct in Belovezhskaya Pushcha, its last remaining natural site of occurrence in those days, and Fallow deer was exterminated as well.
+By the year 1919, European lowland bison became extinct in Belovezhskaya Pushcha, its last remaining natural site of occurrence in those days, and Fallow deer was exterminated as well.
 The number of Red deer and Wild boar had been dramatically reduced.
 It was in those years that people committed to the ultimate destiny of nature blossomed out to start vigorous activities.
-Thus the first actions were initiated to preserve the European bison from complete extinction.
-At the International Congress of Nature Protection the Polish delegate Jan Shtolzt offered to restitute the total lack of European lowland bison across Europe's wildlife.
-After the Congress the bison-breading centre near Bialowieza village was established.
-6 European bisons were gathered from private farms and zoo's in order to start the restoration of a vital population of the species, of which only very few captive specimens were still alive.
-At the beginning of the Second World War 19 heads of European lowland bison inhabited the breeding centre near Bialowieza.
+Thus, the first actions were initiated to preserve the European bison from complete extinction.
+At the International Congress of Nature Protection, the Polish delegate Jan Shtolzt offered to restitute the total lack of European lowland bison across Europe's wildlife.
+After the Congress the bison-breading center near Bialowieza village was established.
+6 European bisons were gathered from private farms and zoos in order to start the restoration of a vital population of the species, of which only very few captive specimens were still alive.
+At the beginning of the Second World War 19 heads of European lowland bison inhabited the breeding center near Bialowieza.

-In the history of Belovezhskaya Pushcha the management approaches and owners have varied through time.
+In the history of Belovezhskaya Pushcha, the management approaches and owners have varied through time.
 Periodically Belovezhskaya Pushcha was treated as a strictly protected area, but in other times it was under (heavy) exploitation of the products of the forest (trees, fruits and game).
 The approach was connected to the interest and predilection that her governors owned.
-But during all centuries the Belovezhskaya Pushcha remained to be governed as an entire forest and has preserved remarkably well.
+But during all centuries, Belovezhskaya Pushcha remained to be governed as an entire forest and has preserved remarkably well.

 Belovezhskaya Pushcha has been protected as a vast natural site since the late XIVth and early XVth century when King Jagiello declared the Pushcha to be a protected territory, while he privileged himself as well as his brother Vitold rights of hunting in the forest.
-Preservation of the Pushcha was favoured thanks to the presence of the European bison.
+Preservation of Pushcha was favoured thanks to the presence of the European bison.
 The desire to keep this species in Europe prompted at first Lithuanian princes, then Polish kings and, still later, Russian tsars to protect this forest with zeal and determination against human depredation.
-At first in the year 1557 the Polish King Sigizmund August issued a forest edict, according to which cutting standing trees, either in full live or dead, was prohibited without a special permission.
+At first in the year 1557, the Polish King Sigizmund August issued a forest edict, according to which cutting standing trees, either in full live or dead, was prohibited without a special permission.
 The King signed such permissions by himself.
 Then, in 1640, King Vladislav IV has issued an edict forbidding to cut green live trees and sanctions were placed on those who attempted to do so anyway.
-In 1802 an edict was issued for protection oh the Belovezhskaya Pushcha and preservation of European bison.
-In 1821 a next edict prohibited harvesting of trees and hunting on game within the Pushcha.
-During the Polish uprising of 1831 these rules were broken.
-In order to protect the European bison, a specific part of the Pushcha, with a more strict regime for its protection, was designed in 1875.
-In 1897 Czar Nickolai II instructed local foresters to keep the preserved primary character of the forest in optimal condition and he restricted the overexploitation in times when the foresters kept tending to strive for maximum economic profits from the Forest.
+In 1802, an edict was issued for protection of Belovezhskaya Pushcha and preservation of European bison.
+In 1821, a next edict prohibited harvesting of trees and hunting on game within Pushcha.
+During the Polish uprising of 1831, these rules were broken.
+In order to protect the European bison, a specific part of Pushcha, with a stricter regime for its protection, was designed in 1875.
+In 1897, Czar Nickolai II instructed local foresters to keep the preserved primary character of the forest in optimal condition and he restricted the overexploitation in times when the foresters kept tending to strive for maximum economic profits from the Forest.

-In 1939 the Belovezhskaya Pushcha became a part of the Byelorussian Soviet Socialist Republic and a Belovezhskaya Pushcha State Nature Reserve was established in its territory by a decree of the Byelorussian Soviet Socialistic Republic Council of People's Commissars (?
-1234 of 12.25.1939).
-The entire area of the forest of Belovezhskaya Pushcha, meadows (700 ha), and Svislochskaya forest dacha (summer house's area), covering a total of 129.200 hectares were included within the surface of the Reserve.
-However, the decree stated a full protection only for the former National Park (4760 ha), the European bison breeding centre (297 ha) and one more restricted territory (297 ha).
-So the Reserve practically was imposed a regime comparably to the former Polish Bialowieza National Park and the reserve was limited by the same borders as well.
-A decree called "About economic regulation of the Byelorussian Belovezhskaya Pushcha State Reserve" (?
-1059 of 27.07.1940) was issued.
+In 1939, Belovezhskaya Pushcha became a part of the Byelorussian Soviet Socialist Republic and a Belovezhskaya Pushcha State Nature Reserve was established in its territory by a decree of the Byelorussian Soviet Socialistic Republic Council of People's Commissars (No 1234 of 25.12.1939).
+The entire area of the forest of Belovezhskaya Pushcha, meadows (700 ha), and Svislochskaya forest dacha (summer house's area), covering a total of 129,200 hectares were included within the surface of the Reserve.
+However, the decree stated a full protection only for the former National Park (4,760 ha), the European bison breeding center (297 ha) and one more restricted territory (297 ha).
+So, the Reserve practically was imposed a regime comparably to the former Polish Bialowieza National Park and the Reserve was limited by the same borders as well.
+A decree called "About economic regulation of the Byelorussian Belovezhskaya Pushcha State Reserve" (No 1059 of 27.07.1940) was issued.
 It provided strict protection of entire Pushcha's territory.
-Unfortunately the beginning of a war with fascist Germany on June 21, 1941 interrupted the accomplishment of all of these plans.
+Unfortunately, the beginning of a war with fascist Germany on June 21, 1941 interrupted the accomplishment of all of these plans.

 The second occupation of German troops during World War II did not lead to intense exploitation of the natural resources of Belovezhskaya Pushcha as the German leader Gering, the closest companion-in-arms of Hitler, initiated the creation of an extraordinary hunting area with the territory of the German Reich where high ranked persons would be allowed to hunt.